wootfish/sohliloquies/_posts/2019-01-13-public-cyberspace.md

 Previous attempts at building such spaces (albeit under different names) have encountered seemingly insurmountable challenges.
 However, recent research[^2] has offered new hope for overcoming these.
 If successful, the benefits of the resulting public cyberspace over our current systems would be significant.
 Let me explain.

+<!--break-->

+[^1]: Style note: Throughout this post, _"cyberspace"_ refers to the word _cyberspace_ when italicized, and to the concept of cyberspace otherwise.

 [^2]: Some of which has been carried out by myself through the Theseus project, which you'll hear more about later.

-<!--break-->

 Architecturally, the modern web is built around a client-server model: data requesters (like you, loading up Twitter) and data providers (like Twitter, sending you fresh tweets).
 This data lives on servers; the servers live in some large air-conditioned room with armed guards; these servers dole out data to clients like yourself at-will.